kube-green/kube-green.github.io/docs/installation/install.md

 with `${RELEASE_TAG}` correctly filled.

-*kube-green* will be installed in `kube-green` namespace, and it is possible to see the installation status running:
+*kube-green* will be installed in the `kube-green` namespace, and you can check the installation status by running:

 ```sh
 kubectl get pods --namespace kube-green